bwlewis/irlba/README.md

 ## WARNING

-This is an "alpha" version of the new IRL package, which remains under substantial development.
+This is an "alpha" version of the new irlba package, which remains under substantial development.
 Not all planned features are implemented or even working.
-This package will replace the "irlba" package on CRAN sometime over the summer of 2014.
+This package will replace the "irlba" package on CRAN sometime over the autumn of 2014.

 Check back here periodically for updates.

 ## Plan for the package

-IRL contains an updated irlba algorithm for truncated SVD that supports restarting and other new features.
+The package contains an updated irlba algorithm for truncated SVD that supports restarting and other new features.

-IRL will soon contain:
+It will soon contain:

 * "Top M" style network analysis methods for centrality measures of directed and undirected networks.